We feel that every denomination, para-church organization, religious group,

 displaying it prominently.
 This is particularly important among Christian groups

-who may use the term "Christian" to refer to only the Roman Catholic Church, or only to Evangelical Protestantism,
+who may use the term "Christian" to refer to only the Roman Catholic Church, or only to evangelical Protestantism,

-or to the full range of Christian denominations and beliefs, or to some other
+or to The Church of Jesus Christ of Latter-day Saints (The Mormons) or to the full range of Christian denominations and beliefs, or to some other

 subset of the religion.
 Quite often, when we visit a Christian web site for the